DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 write(1, "\n", 1)                       = 1
 ```

 We see a bunch of syscalls caused by interaction of maelstrom's client `c2` and our process.
-The `futex` syscall is
+The [futex(2)](https://www.man7.org/linux/man-pages/man2/futex.2.html) syscall
-present since go runtime [uses it internally](https://go.dev/src/runtime/os_linux.go) (under linux) for goroutine
+is present since go runtime [uses it internally](https://go.dev/src/runtime/os_linux.go) (under linux) for goroutine
 scheduling and synchronization but it is totally irrelevant for our discussion.

 Under `store/latest/node-logs/n0.log` we find logs which corresponds to these [write(2)](https://www.man7.org/linux/man-pages/man2/write.2.html)